ewhanhan/Only-You-Can-Prevent-Forest-Fires-/README.md

 <img src="README/Assets/minimap.png" alt="minimap" width="200" />
 </p>

-Displays a broader view of the game and helps gather information of other sections of the campsite.
+Displays an alternate view of the game and helps gather information of other sections of the campsite.

 ### Timer